HL7/fhir-shorthand/input/pagecontent/reference.md

 */
 ```

-The formal grammar for FSH discards all comments during import; they are not retained or used during IG generation.
-Implementations are free to modify the grammar to allow retention of comments.
+The ANTLR implementation given in [the Appendix](#appendix-formal-grammar-informative) discards comments, however, implementations are free to use approaches that process comments.

 #### Primitives

-The primitive datatypes and value formats in FSH are identical to the [primitive types and value formats in FHIR](https://www.hl7.org/fhir/R4/datatypes.html#primitive).
-References in this document to code, id, oid, etc. refer to the primitive datatypes defined in FHIR.
+The primitive datatypes and value formats in FSH are those defined in the version of FHIR associated with the FSH project.
+References in this document to code, id, oid, etc. refer to [the primitive datatypes](https://www.hl7.org/fhir/R4/datatypes.html#primitive) in the referred FHIR version.

-FSH strings support the escape sequences that FHIR already defines as valid in its [regex for strings](https://www.hl7.org/fhir/R4/datatypes.html#primitive): \r, \n, and \t.
-Strings MUST be delimited by non-directional (neutral) quotes.
-Left and right directional quotes (unicode U+201C and U+201D) sometimes automatically inserted by "smart" text editors SHALL NOT be accepted.
-Left and right directional single quotes (U+2018 and U+2019) SHALL NOT be accepted in contexts requiring a single quotation mark.
+FSH strings support the escape sequences that FHIR already defines as valid in its [regex for strings](https://www.hl7.org/fhir/R4/datatypes.html#primitive): \r (unicode U+000D), \n (U+000A), and \t (U+0009).
+Strings MUST be delimited by non-directional (neutral) quotes (U+0022).
+Left and right directional quotes (U+201C and U+201D) sometimes automatically inserted by "smart" text editors SHALL NOT be accepted.
+Left and right directional single quotes (U+2018 and U+2019) SHALL NOT be accepted in contexts requiring a single quotation mark; use the non-directional apostrophe (U+0027) instead.

 #### References

 FHIR elements can contain [references to other Resources](https://www.hl7.org/fhir/R4/references.html#2.3.0).
 FSH represents references using the syntax `Reference({Resource/Profile})`.
-A name, id, or URL can be used to identify the resource or profile.
+A resource of profile SHALL be identifiable by name, id, or URL.
 For example, `Reference(USCorePatientProfile)`, `Reference(us-core-patient)`, and `Reference(http://hl7.org/fhir/us/core/StructureDefinition/us-core-patient)` all are valid references to the [US Core Patient profile](http://hl7.org/fhir/us/core/structuredefinition-us-core-patient.html).
 When referring to a Reference element, the `Reference()` MUST be included, except in the case of a [reference choice path](#reference-paths).
 When syntax allows for multiple References, the items are separated by `or` placed *inside* the parentheses, e.g. `Reference(Patient or Practitioner)`, **not** `Reference(Patient) or Reference(Practitioner)`.

 In constructing profiles, references typically refer to resource or profile *types*, for example, the subject of an Observation could be constrained to `Reference(Patient or Group)`.
 For instances, references typically refer to other instances, for example, a subject of an Observation could be `Reference(JaneDoe)`, assuming JaneDoe names a Patient instance.
 If a reference value in an instance does not resolve to another instance, the specified reference value will be retained as-is.